PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-09 17:31:33
+Last updated: 2024-04-09 17:32:06
-Random Quote: The Universe is Random.
-Not Inevitable.
-It's simple Chaos. - Walter White
+Random Quote: I think I literally have a better understanding of who killed Kennedy than what is offside. - Rebecca Welton